 Medical School: University of Ilorin College of Health Sciences

 Why I chose IU for residency: My interest in IU started during my one-month observership here.
-The environment was very friendly with a great rapport between the residents and attendings who are all really helpful and willing to teach.
-In addition to this, the good volume of surgical cases, strong in-house fellowships, and the opportunity to train in multiple settings (University, Community hospital, VA hospital, etc.) meant that IU was a great fit for me.
-Finally, the beautiful city of Indianapolis with its diverse multicultural community, great food, fun indoor and outdoor activities, and reasonable cost of living was the icing on the cake.
+The environment was amicable, with a great rapport between the residents and attendings, who were all helpful and willing to teach.
+In addition, the excellent volume of surgical cases, strong in-house fellowships, and the opportunity to train in multiple settings (University, Community hospital, VA hospital, etc.) meant that IU was an excellent fit for me.
+As a resident, IU has provided me with many opportunities to pursue my passion for undergraduate and graduate medical education.
+Between the medical school and residency program, there are ample opportunities to develop as an educator, with willing mentors to guide and support you.
+Finally, the icing on the cake is the beautiful city of Indianapolis with its diverse, multicultural community, great food, fun indoor and outdoor activities, and reasonable cost of living.

-Personal Interests: I enjoy watching anime, sports (soccer, tennis & Formula 1 to mention a few), reading fantasy novels, blogging, taking long walks and of course, looking at pathology cases on twitter.
+Personal Interests: I enjoy watching anime, sports (soccer, tennis & Formula 1, to mention a few), reading fantasy novels, blogging, taking long walks, and looking at pathology cases on Twitter.

 Ahmad Alkashash, MBBCh